yhchen07/yhchen07.github.io/_pages/projects.md

 **Project 1: Investigating Social Skill in relation to SES and Depression**

-Stress, parenting, executive function and coping have been established as mediators between SES and depression.
+Stress and parenting have been established as mediators between SES and depression.
 Individuals from **low-SES backgrounds** frequently exhibit deficits in social skills, including weaker emotional and self control, along with a greater reliance on maladaptive emotion regulation strategies.
 Interestingly, these deficits are also commonly found in individuals with **depression**.
 However, the role of social skills with respect to both SES and depression remains unclear.

 As the **project lead**, I sought to fill this research gap by examining the potential influence of social skills on the relationship between SES and depression.
 I conceptualized and critically assessed this idea by systematically reviewing over 50 relevant articles.
 Currently, Dr. Hao and I are **co-authoring** the resulting manuscript, which we aim to submit for peer review by September.